henryblu/ML-Powered-WiFi-Tracker/esp32-src/README.md

 First try both ports on the esp32r32-s3 devkitc-1 n16r8v board.

-If this dosn't work, the ESP32‑S3 sometimes requires manual intervention to enter bootloader mode:
+If this doesn't work, the ESP32‑S3 sometimes requires manual intervention to enter bootloader mode:

 1. Connect the board via USB.
 2. **Hold the `BOOT` button** on the board.